alfaro96/scikit-lr/docs/source/getting_started/install.rst

       This is the best approach for most users.
 It will provide a stable version and pre-built packages are available for most platforms.

-    * :ref:`Building the package from source <building_from_source>`.
+    * :ref:`Install the development build <install_development_build>`.
 This
       is best for users who want the latest-and-greatest features and are not afraid of running brand-new code.

+    * :ref:`Building the package from source <building_from_source>`.
-This is also needed for users who wish to contribute to the project.
+      This is needed for users who wish to contribute to the project.

 .. _install_latest_release: